adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 <img src="/static/images/BARTLogo.png">
 </p>

 Adapters are becoming more and more important in machine learning for NLP.
-For instance, they enable us to quickly train and share new task-specific models.
-Adapters are small layers that are stitched into the pre-trained model.
-During training, only the parameters of the adapter layers are finetuned.
-Meanwhile, the parameters of the pre-trained model remain frozen.
+For instance, they enable us to efficiently train and share new task-specific models.
+Adapters are small layers that are stitched into pre-trained transformer-based models.
+During training, only the parameters of the adapter layers are finetuned, while the parameters of the pre-trained model remain frozen.
 As a result, it is sufficient to only store the adapter layers instead of storing fully finetuned models separately for each task.
 Furthermore, the lower number of parameters requires less memory and makes it easier to share the trained adapters.
 Adapters also enable new possibilities in transfer learning.
-By using different compositions of adapters the model can be trained on one language and use the adapter on another one.
-(For more details and examples checkout [this blog post](https://adapterhub.ml/blog/2020/11/adapting-transformers-with-adapterhub/).)
-[Bapna et al., 2019](https://www.aclweb.org/anthology/D19-1165.pdf) have shown that adapters are useful for sequence to sequence tasks.
+As adapters are encapsulated between frozen layers, they can be regarded as modular units which can be composed in a number of different ways (For more details and examples check out [this blog post](https://adapterhub.ml/blog/2020/11/adapting-transformers-with-adapterhub/)).
+[Bapna et al. (2019)](https://www.aclweb.org/anthology/D19-1165.pdf) have shown that adapters are useful for sequence to sequence tasks.
 On a neural machine translation task, they achieved similar results with adapters as compared to a fully finetuned model.
+The modularity aspect of adapters in zero-shot machine translation has recently been demonstrated by [Philip et al. (2020)](https://www.aclweb.org/anthology/2020.emnlp-main.361.pdf).

 The AdapterHub framework makes adapters easy to use.
 Up until now, the framework included adapters for the models BERT, RoBERTa, XML-RoBERTa and DistilBERT.
-In the new version 2.0, the framework provides adapters for the language generation models BART and GPT-2 as well.
-This will allow researchers to use adapters for sequence-to-sequence tasks such as summarization.
+In the new version 2.0, the framework now also provides adapters for the language generation models BART and GPT-2.
+This will allow researchers and engineers to use adapters for sequence-to-sequence tasks.

 ## Results of BART and GPT-2 with adapters
-Before we dive into generation tasks, we take a look at the performance on the GLUE benchmark.
-We compare the scores of a fully finetuned model with the scores of adapter-based models, either using the adapter configuration of [Pfeiffer et al., 2020a](https://arxiv.org/pdf/2005.00247.pdf) or [Houlsby et al. 2020](https://arxiv.org/pdf/1902.00751.pdf).
+Before we dive into generation tasks, we will take a look at the performance on the GLUE benchmark.
+We compare the scores of a fully finetuned model with the scores of adapter-based models, either using the adapter configuration of [Pfeiffer et al. (2020a)](https://arxiv.org/pdf/2005.00247.pdf) or [Houlsby et al. (2020)](https://arxiv.org/pdf/1902.00751.pdf).
 The GPT-2 model and BART models achieve the following scores:

 <table>
 <tr>